ncoghlan/misc/notes/python_concepts/import_traps.rst

 of it applies to earlier versions as well, but I won't be qualifying any of the explanations with version details before 2.6.

-As will all my essays on this site, suggestions for improvement or requests for clarification can be posted on BitBucket_.
+As with all my essays on this site, suggestions for improvement or requests for clarification can be posted on BitBucket_.

 .. _BitBucket: https://bitbucket.org/ncoghlan/misc/issues